 You’re on your own for the corned beef and the herring.
-But if it’s Jewish deli style dill pickles you seek, you have found them.
+But if it’s a Jewish deli-style Kosher dill pickle recipe you seek, you have found it.

 Kosher Dill Pickle Recipe